 Immunization Schedules and Vaccines

 Getting all your vaccines can help you and your children stay healthy.
-Vaccines are safe and can prevent many diseases when you are vaccinated on time.
+Vaccines are proven to be safe and prevent many diseases when you are vaccinated on time.
+It is important to understand the side effects of vaccines , so you can make the best decision for your family.

-During a checkup, you can talk to your doctor if you have any questions or concerns about vaccines for yourself or your children.
+During a checkup, talk to your doctor if you have any questions or concerns about vaccines for yourself or your children.

 Vaccines for Children and Teens (Birth through 18 Years Old)